mitsuhiko/systemfd/README.md

 `systemfd` is the 1% of systemd that's useful for development.
 It's a tiny process that opens a bunch of sockets and passes them to another process so that that process can then restart itself without dropping connections.
-For that it uses ths systemd socket passing protocol (`LISTEN_FDS` + `LISTEN_PID`) environment variables on macOS and Linux and a custom protocol on Windows.
+For that it uses the systemd socket passing protocol (`LISTEN_FDS` + `LISTEN_PID`) environment variables on macOS and Linux and a custom protocol on Windows.
 Both are supported by the [listenfd](https://github.com/mitsuhiko/listenfd) crate.